Why Muse exists

 Muse is probably not for you if

-You want to produce books at industrial scale using AI pipelines.
-You want the AI to write most of the story.
-You're looking for an SEO content tool or a business writing assistant.
-Those are legitimate use cases — they're just not what Muse is built for, and you'd be frustrated by a tool that keeps asking you to think about character arc.
+You want to produce books at industrial scale using AI pipelines, or you want the AI to write most of the story.
+A tool that keeps asking you to think about character arc would frustrate you.

 30 days free.
 No credit card required.